Grolsch Brewery: Beugel

 In addition to the 'new' bottle, Grolsch uses a distinctively shaped bottle for some of its products, known as de beugel or 'swingtop'.
 Bottles of this type use a flip-top cap, eliminating the need for an opener.
-The brown domestic bottle contains 450ml, which is over one-third more than the capacity of the average Dutch beer bottle, while the green export bottle is slightly larger, at 467 mL.
+The brown domestic bottle contains 450ml, which is over one-third more than the capacity of the average Dutch beer bottle; further, the green export bottle is slightly larger, at 467 mL.
 In 2008, the brewery introduced a slimmer design that is a consistent 450ml for both the domestic market and export.
 The new bottles can be opened by hand, using a lever at the side of the bottleneck.
 The label is applied over the lever in order to make any tampering evident.
 The top used to be made of porcelain, but is now made of plastic.
 Bottles with porcelain tops are still in circulation in the Netherlands.
 They are popular with homebrewers, as they are very robust and can easily be sealed by hand without the expense of new crown seals.

-Occasionally, Grolsch will use different color bottles, depending on the brew, e.g. the bottle for blonde lager is yellow, while the 2.5 lemon variety came in a clear 250 mL bottle.
+Occasionally, Grolsch will use different color bottles, depending on the brew.
+For example, the bottle for blonde lager is yellow, while the 2.5 lemon variety came in a clear 250 mL bottle.